GravityWolfNotAmused/KeyFrame-Combiner/README.md

 # The program currently takes the following inputs to run:

-Open path - String input, and Browse buttons, but List doesn't update yet when String input is used.
+Open path - Browse button works completely.

 Save path - String input, and Browse button works completely.

 # WARNING: All photo's should be the same dimensions.
 Height, Width.
+#Warning make sure there enough spaces for the amount of images you are using.
+I.E 6 rows, and 10 columns for 60 images.
 Rows, Columns.

-Provided is a runnable jar file for users who don't understand programming.